Pain · Mittelstand

 Stage two: surface the US peer set and the outcome number.
 If a US installed base exists, name it.
 If it does not yet, name the closest peer set with the European installations rendered in US format: customer, named throughput, named warranty cost reduction, named uptime.
 The DIN, ISO, Fertigungstiefe block moves below the fold as supporting evidence.

-Stage three: ship the US service and pricing architecture.
-US-time-zone support hours, parts availability windows in US business days, USD pricing posture (fixed quote, not Stundensatz), warranty in US format.
+Stage three: ship the US service and price architecture.
+US-time-zone support hours, parts availability windows in US business days, USD price posture (fixed quote, not Stundensatz), warranty in US format.
 The German site continues unchanged for the German market.
 The US site runs in parallel under hreflang.

-This work fits inside a Cross-Border Build (three to six months for the full US commercial rebuild including the US-facing site, paid, conversion, sales enablement) or a Market Entry Sprint (six to ten weeks for one US category and the first US-readable materials stack including the US-facing landing pages).
-Pricing is confirmed in discovery, not on the public site.
-Groups running several US-facing brands can engage on a Group Partnership: monthly retainer, twelve-month minimum.
+This work fits inside a Cross-Border Build (3-6 months for the full US commercial rebuild including the US-facing site, paid, conversion, sales enablement) or a Market Entry Sprint (6-10 weeks for one US category and the first US-readable materials stack including the US-facing landing pages).
+Groups running several US-facing brands can engage on a Group Partnership: monthly retainer, 12-month minimum.
+The price stays private and is set after fit is clear.

 Before rebuildAfter rebuild